Boys and Girls Alone

 Boys and Girls Alone is a British reality TV programme made for Channel 4 and first broadcast in 2009.
 The programme saw a group of children, made up of both boys and girls aged between eight and eleven, attempt to live alone.
-While there were adult crew members on set, the children were ultimately left to their own devices and the adults would only step in in extreme circumstances.
+While there were adult crew members on set, the children were ultimately left to their own devices and the adults would only intervene in extreme circumstances.